brianpzaide/gamesite/README.md

 # Gamesite

 A collection of all simple games(more to add later), that I find interesting.
-All the games are turned based games.
+All the games are turned based.

 The following games are implemented